d-miller/d-miller.github.io/pubs.md

 </a>

 **Miller, D. I.** (under review).
 Power for moderator tests in modern meta-analyses: A simulation-based approach.
+* Developed a simulation-based approach for estimating the power of moderator tests in modern meta-analyses that use multiple-moderator models and include multiple effect sizes per study.
 * See page 1374 of the [_Psychological Bulletin_ article](https://psycnet.apa.org/fulltext/2025-50489-001.pdf#page=12) or Appendix E of the [preregistration](https://osf.io/8ktnj) for what this manuscript will describe and contextualize in further detail.
-* Developed a novel simulation-based approach for estimating the power of moderator tests in modern meta-analyses that use multiple-moderator models and include multiple effect sizes per study.

 Hall, J. A., & **Miller, D. I.** (2024).
 [Meta-analysis](https://doi.org/10.1017/9781009170123.028).
 In H. T. Reis, T. West, & C. M. Judd (Eds.), _Handbook of Research Methods in Social and Personality Psychology_ (pp. 678-704).
 Cambridge University Press. https://doi.org/10.1017/9781009170123.028
 * Target audience: doctoral students who want to start a meta-analysis (but haven’t done one yet) or want to be an intelligent consumer of published meta-analyses.